Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ## Units

 A **Unit** represents either a Creature, Shrine or Hero on the board.
 During its owner's turn, a unit can
-- Move up to 2 tiles.
-Moving diagonally counts as 2 spaces.
+- Move 1 tile.
+Units cannot move diagonally.
 - Attack another unit.
 - Use an ability.